CommanderTso/ikea_reviews/README.md

 * `rake db:setup`
 * `rails s`

-The seeds file has around 2500 product entries; be aware that this will crash out if run at full speed on a free Heroku server.
+The seeds file has around 2500 product entries; be aware that this will crash out if run at full speed on a free-level Heroku server.
 The seeds file has a `sleep 1` that will keep it from overheating.

 Key Features
 =